 How Are Algorithms Designed – The Top-Down Vs The Bottom-Up Programming

-Basically, top-down programming, as the name suggests, is all about breaking a bigger problem into smaller chunks, whereas, bottom-up programming focuses on amalgamating smaller chunks to paint the complete and bigger picture.
+In simple words, top-down programming is all about breaking a bigger problem into smaller chunks, whereas bottom-up programming focuses on amalgamating smaller chunks to paint the complete and bigger picture.

 Get it?
 Now, let’s take a closer look at these two Top-Down Vs Bottom-Up Programming methodologies.